-If you have ever visited one of the Mayan Temple sites you will note the flat surface on top after you climb what feels like a hundred steps which was the place used for blood sacrifice in their religious ceremonies.
+If you have ever visited one of the Mayan Temple sites, you will note the flat surface on top after you climb, which feels like a hundred steps.The place was used for blood sacrifice in their religious ceremonies.

 Classical Period of Maya Civilization